awsdocs/aws-cpp-developer-guide/doc_source/getting-started-code-examples.md

 1. In the **Configuration Selector** dropdown in the top menu of Visual Studio, ensure that the selected configuration matches the build type that you selected when building the SDK from source\.
 E\.g\. a **Debug** configuration should be selected if you built from source using debug \(`-DCMAKE_BUILD_TYPE=Debug` in the CMake command line from the SDK installation instructions\)\.

 1. If you are on Windows, delete the file `list_buckets_disabling_dns_cache.cpp` before building the project because it relies on the curl `HttpClient` of Linux\.
-This source file is not for Windows users\.
+This source file is not for Windows users \(unless you have taken additional steps to explicitly add cURL support\)\.

 1. Open file `CMakeLists.txt`\.